Middle and High School Courses

 Credit Acceleration Program (CAP)

-- Currently, a student may earn high school credit in Algebra I, Algebra II, Geometry, U.S. History or Biology I if the student passes the statewide, standardized end-of-course (EOC) assessment with a level 3 or higher without the requirement of enrolling in or completing the course.
+- Currently, a student may earn high school credit in Algebra I, Geometry, U.S. History or Biology I if the student passes the statewide, standardized end-of-course (EOC) assessment with a level 3 or higher without the requirement of enrolling in or completing the course.

 - A student is also allowed to earn high school credit in courses required for high school graduation through the passage of an Advanced Placement (AP) examination or a College Level Examination Program (CLEP).
 A grade of “T” is recorded on the transcript.